vvithershins/AIPythonCourse/Day6DictionariesAndSets/README.md

 Add the item and quantity to the dictionary.
 Print out the contents of the shoppinglist.

 That concludes the lesson for Day 6!
-Tomorrow, we'll have a project day to practice and review the concepts covered so far.
+Tomorrow, we'll cover if else statements.